daniel-shuy/JAX-RS-JPA-CRUD/README.md

 # JAX-RS-JPA-CRUD
-Provides extendable classes to create JAX-RS CRUD Web Services tied to JPA entity classes.
+Provides extendable classes to create JAX-RS CRUD Web Services from JPA entity classes.

 The generated JAX-RS Web Services will contain:
 - A `POST` method to add a row to the database table